Never Guess the Market Bottom - Do This Instead

 Find yourself guessing the market bottom?
 Not anymore.

-Here's a receipt from Cindicator’s in-house financial analyst.
+Here's a receipt from Cindicator’s in-house product manager.

 Today, the crypto community is often left guessing when the market will hit a sustainable bottom to start building a strong position.